 In this course, students will study the development of quantum theory and the application of quantum mechanics to atomic structure and the periodic table.
 Students will then apply quantum theory to understand the shapes and stabilities of organic molecules in an introduction to organic chemistry.
 Students will develop mastery of advanced chemistry concepts, using different representations for atoms and molecules, and making scientific arguments based on available evidence.
-This is a lab science, so labs will be part of the course, both as formative explorations and summative assessments.
+This is a lab science, so labs will be part of the course, both as formative explorations and summative assessments, with opportunities for students to design portions of experiments.
 This advanced course will be similar in depth and complexity to an introductory college-level chemistry course.